phamann/jwt-vcl/README.md

 # jwt-vcl
-Demo to genrate, decode and validate JWT tokens at the edge using Fastly VCL.
+Demo to generate, decode and validate JWT tokens at the edge using [Fastly](https://www.fastly.com/) VCL.

 JSON Web Tokens are an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.

 ## Why?

 #### Validation
-You may have user requests that already contain generated JWT (for example in a Cookie) and want to validate them quickly on the edge before granting access to a backend.
+You may have user requests that already contain a generated JWT (for example in a Cookie) and want to validate them quickly on the edge before granting access to a backend.
 Useful when:
 - You have a different auth/session backend that you want to validate user claims against before restarting request and sending to service backend.
 - You want a light stateless endpoint you can call client-side to quickly to validte a user claim.

 ### Generation
-You want to generate them on the edge for short-lived one-time password type scenarios.
+You want to generate them on the edge for short-lived, one-time password type scenarios.

 Useful when:
 - The tokens are short-lived.
 They only need to be valid for a few minutes, to allow Edge to validate certain requests such as data mutation.